hashintel/hash/packages/engine/README.md

 > **Note** the links provided in the following section point towards the general relevant parts of the codebase, this section can be treated as an initial guide to the folder and source-code structure.

 #### Starting an Experiment / the CLI
-Once a v0.1 release bas been finalized, we intend for experiments to be started through the [CLI](./bin/cli), the main entry-point to the engine.
-The CLI will be responsible for parsing input, and starting Workers and simulation runs.
+Experiments are started through the [CLI](./bin/cli), the main entry-point to the engine.
+The CLI is responsible for parsing input, starting Workers and simulation runs.

 #### Workers
 Most logic relating to the model (including, most importantly, user provided behaviors) is executed on [Runners](./src/worker/runner).
 These are execution environments implemented in Python, JavaScript, or Rust.
 One of each Language Runner is managed by a single [Worker](./src/worker).
 Workers then in turn belong to a Worker Pool, a collection of Workers that serve a single experiment.